 Stripe Connect setup

 Stripe Connect onboarding is the gateway to accepting card payments + deposits + tap-to-pay on goldenhour.
+The account is a Standard one, so it is yours: your Stripe login, your Stripe dashboard, your disputes.
 The flow is hosted by Stripe (not us); goldenhour never sees your SSN.
-Bring the five things below + you’re done in 10 minutes.
+Bring the five things below and you can do it in one sitting.
+How long Stripe takes depends on your country and business type, so we don’t put a number on it.

 What you need